In this post, you will see

 You need one skein of super bulky yarn to make the mittens.

-In this post, you will learn how to knit a pumpkin with this beginner pumpkin knitting pattern.
+Learn how to knit a pumpkin with this beginner pumpkin knitting pattern.

-With a step by step photo tutorial and a video tutorial, you will be able to make your pumpkins in no time at all!
+With a step-by-step photo tutorial and a video tutorial, you will be able to make your pumpkins in no time at all!